About Heritage Education Funds

 - Apply for a birth certificate for the child.

-- Apply for a Social Insurance Number (SIN) for your child (at any Canada/Alberta Service Centre).
-You can download the SIN application form here.
+- Apply for a Social Insurance Number (SIN) for your child.
+Please visit for more information on the SIN application process.

 - Open a Registered Education Savings Plan (RESP) with an RESP provider such as Heritage Education Funds.

-Once an RESP for your Beneficiary is set up, Heritage will apply annually to Revenue Quebec for the QESI monies to be paid into your RESP.
-You are not required to fill out any paperwork or make an application for the QESI on your income tax return.
+Once an RESP for your beneficiary is set up, Heritage will apply annually to Revenu Québec for the QESI* monies to be paid into your RESP.
+You are not required to fill out any paperwork or make an application for the QESI* on your income tax return.

 What is an Educational Assistance Payment (EAP)? +

-An EAP is any amount paid or payable under an RESP to or for an individual, called the Beneficiary, to assist with the individual's education expenses at the post-secondary school level.
-These amounts do not include refunds of principal contributed by Subscriber(s) of the plan.
+An EAP is any amount paid or payable under an RESP to or for an individual, called the beneficiary, to assist with the individual's education expenses at the post-secondary school level.
+These amounts do not include refunds of contributions less fees contributed by subscriber(s) of the plan.

-A postponement of an EAP is applicable for the first EAP when the Beneficiary is expected to be registered full-time in the 2nd year of post-secondary studies.
-The first EAP may be postponed for a maximum of 2 years, one year at a time, by August 15th of the Year of Eligibility (this is a year after the Maturity Date of the Contract).
-Further postponements may be granted to the Beneficiary, under extenuating circumstances, at the discretion of the Scholarship Committee.
-A letter of appeal from the Beneficiary along with original supporting documents will be required for submission to the Committee prior to the deadline.
+A deferral of the first EAP is available to the beneficiary if they are expected to be registered in the 2nd year of post-secondary studies later than the original eligibility date.
+The first EAP may be deferred for a maximum of 2 years, one year at a time, by August 15th of the Year of Eligibility (this is a year after the maturity date of the plan).
+Further deferrals may be granted to the beneficiary, under extenuating circumstances, at the discretion of the Heritage Educational Foundation (the Foundation).
+A letter of appeal from the beneficiary along with original supporting documents will be required for submission to the Foundation prior to the deadline.

-A deferral of an EAP is applicable for the second or third EAP when the Beneficiary is expected to be registered for full-time in 3rd or 4th year of post-secondary studies, respectively.
+A deferral of the second or third EAP is available when the beneficiary is expected to be registered in 3rd or 4th year of post-secondary studies later than originally expected.
 There is only one deferral permissible under the terms and regulations of the RESP Contract.
-Further deferrals may be granted to the Beneficiary, under extenuating circumstances, at the discretion of the Scholarship Committee.
-A letter of appeal from the Beneficiary along with supporting documents will be required for submission to the Committee prior to the deadline.
+Further deferrals may be granted to the beneficiary, under extenuating circumstances, at the discretion of the Foundation.
+A letter of appeal from the beneficiary, along with supporting documents, will be required for submission to the Foundation prior to the deadline.

 ONTARIO (OSAP):

-If the Beneficiary (student) is eligible to receive an EAP for the academic year, the approximate amount must be reported on the OSAP application as the Beneficiary's income since it will be reported on his/her taxes.
+If the beneficiary (student) is eligible to receive an EAP for the post-secondary school year, the approximate amount must be reported on the OSAP application as the beneficiary's income since it will be reported on his/her taxes.

 INDIAN STATUS:

-If the Beneficiary's status is Native Indian, the RESP Contract is not affected when releasing funds for Maturity and EAPs.
-The Beneficiary will be required to complete the proper documents and submit the Proof of Registration in order to receive the payments, just like any other student.
+If the beneficiary's status is Native Indian, the RESP Contract is not affected when releasing funds for maturity and EAPs.
+The beneficiary will be required to complete the proper documents and submit the Proof of Registration in order to receive the payments, just like any other student.
 The only difference is that he/she may not be required to pay taxes for the EAP amounts received due to their status.
-You may obtain further clarification from Canada Revenue Agency regarding tax implications at 1.800.959.8281.
+You may obtain further clarification from Canada Revenue Agency regarding tax implications at: .

 Using RESPs